Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 No campaign page was found.

-Platform: Expand pathways to citizenships and DREAMERS.
+Platform: Expand pathways to citizenship and DREAMERS.
 Strengthen voting rights.
 Raise wages for teachers.
 For more information go to Huynh’s campaign page.

 Occupation: Former roller derby skater.

-Platform: Support LGBTQ policies as a member herself as a transgender women.
+Platform: Support LGBTQ+ policies as a member herself as a transgender woman.
 Reduce the military budget.
 Pro-choice.
 For more information go to Johnson’s campaign page.

 Occupation: Worked in the Department of Defense as a intelligence analyst.